mobiusklein/mzpeak_prototyping/doc/index.md

 </details>

-Then when reading the the null-marked data, use either the local median $δ mz$ or the learned model for that spectrum to compute the m/z spacing for singleton points to achieve an very accurate reconstruction.
+Then when reading the the null-marked data, use either the local median $δ mz$ or the learned model for that spectrum to compute the m/z spacing for singleton points to achieve a very accurate reconstruction.
 Because the non-zero m/z points remain unchanged, the reconstructed signal's peak apex or centroid should be unaffected.
 If the peak is composed of only three points including the two zero intensity spots, no meaningful peak model can be fit in any case so the minute angle change this would induce are still effectively lossless.

 ![Thermo dataset with null marking](../static/thermo_null_marking_err.png)
 ![Sciex dataset with delta encoding and null marking](../static/sciex_null_marking_delta_encoding_error.png)

 Keep in mind that all Numpress compression methods are still available and still provide superior size reduction, but carry this slightly larger loss of accuracy.
 Using a Numpress compression is a transformation that requires the [Chunked Layout](#chunked-layout).

+##### Null Semantics for Signal Data

+Unless otherwise noted, readers _SHOULD_ treat `null` values in sorting dimension `0` of the entry as governed by this model with parallel `null` values in any intensity arrays as 0.
+The former should have a `transformation` value of [`MS:1003901`]() and the latter should have a `transformation` value [`MS:1003902`]().
+All other values for those points should be read as-is with null semantics meaning that the value was absent.
+Writers using null marking _SHOULD_ only use `null` for the first sorting dimension and associated intensity value, all other columns should be written as-is.

 ### Point Layout